 Essential oils may be the thing that can help you with some things.
-Yes it seems like the latest trend, but oils have been used for thousands of years.
-So in trying to find a personal piece of mind, I started to purchase and apply these old tactics.
+Yes, it seems like the latest trend, but oils have been used for thousands of years.
+So in trying to find personal peace of mind, I started to purchase and apply these old tactics.
 2020 really has people rebuilding a relationship with nature.
 Mine came about by looking for natural ways to relax.
 With so much on the brain, whose thinking about sleep.
 Then I thought about all the people who suffer from insomnia.
-So down the rabbit hole I went.
-Spending days reading about different oils and their origins.
+So down the rabbit hole, I went.
+I spent days reading about different oils and their origins.
 Commonsense begin to kick in as I realized all oils are from the earth's botany group.
-Coming from our tress, flowers, herbs, plants and fruits.
+Before we consume them as oils, they are first trees, flowers, herbs, plants, and fruits.

 It clicked...cedar wood was used by the Egyptians for mummification.
 In the Bible, Jesus was giving frankincense and myrrh.
 Someone in the jungle crunched up a flower and used it as perfume.
 Eating fruit can have its uplifting moments.
 Rubbing oils into your skin and hair had its own benefits.
 People have always found ways to utilize this stuff.